Last Updated on

 1) Agency Analytics

-To illustrate keyword cannibalization with an example, I set up an experiment to track a completely random website that clearly exhibited keyword cannibalization issues.
+To illustrate keyword cannibalization with an example, I set up an experiment to track a completely random website that clearly exhibited keyword cannibalization issues across multiple pages.

 Agency Analytics is a keyword tracking tool that we use to track day-to-day Google positions of keywords across your core pages.
 It’s also a great way to track relevant onpage health and if used correctly can diagnose a lot more issues too.

 Below, you’ll see a screenshot of the average, overall Google positions over time for the entire website…

 Since the start of tracking, the keywords we chose to track have continued to decline consistently, and on October 23rd we can see a huge fluctuation.

 One of the great features in this tool is that we can track individual keyword progress over time, not just a net combination of all the keywords – so let’s dive into the broad term ‘acoustic’.